annaboeri/GLOBALink/README.md

 ### Future Work
 - Add flash messages on log in and sign up
 - Show list of places users have "explored" on their profile
-- Add user's geolocation and display users' location in chat
+- Add user's geolocation and display users' current location in chat
 - Allow users to upload avatar images that display in chat